 1. Child medical consent form

-Emergencies happen when we least expect them.
-A child medical consent form is perhaps the most critical document to have on file.
-This form authorizes you and your staff to seek emergency medical treatment for a child if their guardians cannot be reached immediately.
+A child medical consent form authorizes you and your staff to seek emergency medical treatment for a child if their guardians are unreachable.
+This is the most critical document to have on file for unexpected emergencies.

 Imagine a scenario where a child has a severe allergic reaction or sustains an injury on the playground.
 In these moments, every second counts.
-Having a signed medical consent form empowers medical professionals to begin treatment right away without waiting for a guardian to arrive.
-This form should include the child’s physician information, insurance details, and a clear statement authorizing emergency care.
+Having a signed medical consent form allows medical professionals to begin treatment right away without waiting for a family member to arrive.
+This form must include the child’s physician information, insurance details, and a clear statement authorizing emergency care.

 2. Medication administration form